 Depending on the results of the randomisation, cerclage will be performed with either a monofilament or braided suture.
 Both types of suture used in C-STICH are standard surgical materials already in use.
-However, there are different brands of each suture material and whilst the trial does not specify which brand a surgeon should use, the use of Mersilene® and Ethilon is encouraged in order to standardise sutures as far as possible.
+However, there are different brands of each suture material and whilst the trial does not specify which brand a surgeon should use, the use of Mersilene[®] and Ethilon is encouraged in order to standardise sutures as far as possible.
 The suture material used must be CE marked for this purpose.
-The most commonly used are Mersilene® a nonabsorbable, braided, sterile surgical suture composed of poly-ethylene terephthalate and Ethilon, a nonabsorbable, monofilament, sterile surgical suture composed of the long-chain aliphatic polymers Nylon 6 and Nylon 6,6.
+The most commonly used are Mersilene[®] a nonabsorbable, braided, sterile surgical suture composed of poly-ethylene terephthalate and Ethilon, a nonabsorbable, monofilament, sterile surgical suture composed of the long-chain aliphatic polymers Nylon 6 and Nylon 6,6.
+An ABSORBABLE suture type must not be used.